FACT-Finder-Web-Components/documentation/markdown/3.x/en/core-event-aggregator.md

-The **FFCommunicationEventAggregator** (`factfinder.communication.FFCommunicationEventAggregator`) is used to query the FACT-Finder API with an event based approach.
+The **EventAggregator** (`factfinder.communication.EventAggregator`) is used to query the FACT-Finder API with an event based approach.
 You can also hook into the communication pipeline.

 ## Fire Events
 To send queries to FACT-Finder, you need to fire events via the `addFFEvent()` function.
 Internally, the same method is used for all elements which communicate with FACT-Finder.